SymfonyCasts/api-platform3/sfcasts/pagination.md

 When we fetch the collection of quests, we see all *50* of them!
-There's no pagination... a fact I can prove because, at the bottom we don't see any extra data about the pagination.
+There's no pagination... a fact I can prove because, at the bottom we don't see any extra data about pagination.

 Usually... if we peek at the treasures collection... at the bottom of the response, API Platform adds a `hydra:view` field that describes how you can paginate through these resources.
-But over here for quests... nothing done here!
+But over here for quests... zilch!

 ## Pagination Comes from the Provider

 But where *does* pagination come from in API Platform?
-It turns out that pagination is completely the responsibility of your provider.
+It turns out that pagination is completely the responsibility of your state provider.
 It's... pretty simple actually.
-*Whatever* your collection provider returns - whether it's just an array of quests... or some sort of iterable of quests - is what is serialized to JSON. *But*, if it returns an iterable object that happens to implement a special `PaginatorInterface`, API Platform will see that and render the `hydra:view` pagination details.
+*Whatever* your collection provider returns - whether it's an array of quests... or some sort of iterable of quests - is what is serialized to JSON. *But*, if it returns an iterable object that happens to implement a special `PaginatorInterface`, API Platform will see that and render the `hydra:view` pagination details.